esegere/saker/README.md

 ```
 to your **.bashrc** file

-Customization settings go under the userdata.hpp file, there you can define your extra functionality, if any parameter is needed prom the commad
+Customization settings go under the **userdata.hpp file**, there you can define your extra functionality, if any parameter is needed prom the commad
 line you can use the **argh::parser**  to retrieve those values and modify your **.bashrc** accordingly

 general behaviour and structure can be modified in **main.cpp** youre free to experiment, just avoid touching files inside **include** for your own sanity